traceannwhite/Flexbox-Example/flexbox-theknot.md

 #### Margin or Padding

 So let's create space between the elements on all sides.
-Margin is usually the way to go when elements want to push away from something so let's try adding margin to the top,bottom, left and right of the element.
+Margin is usually the way to go when elements want to create distance adjacent elements so let's try adding margin to all sides of the element.

 ```css
 li.ItemContainer {